edoi777/Simple-PHP-Bot/readme.txt

 Something to do with readme I suppose :)
-What to do, what to do
+What to do, what to do...